Pediatric Neurofibromatosis Type 1 (NF1)

 - Discuss self-esteem and relationships with friends and classmates

-- Set aside time to talk about NF and how to respond to questions by friends
+- Set aside time to talk about NF1 and how to respond to questions by friends

 Ages 15 to 20 years:

-- Continue to talk about NF, relationships with friends and self-esteem
+- Continue to talk about NF1, relationships with friends and self-esteem

-- Discuss inheritance of NF and likelihood of having a child with NF
+- Discuss inheritance of NF1 and likelihood of having a child with NF1

-Because NF-1 causes spots and small tumors on the skin that can be seen, people with NF-1 may have to be braver than other people.
-Children with NF are sometimes isolated, rejected or teased.
-If this occurs, the best thing to do is to talk about NF with your family or the child’s friends and teachers.
+Because NF1 causes spots and small tumors on the skin that can be seen, children with NF1 may feel isolated or get bullied.
+If this occurs, the best thing to do is to talk about NF1 with your family and your child’s friends and teachers.

-If you are a parent of a child with NF, you should realize that your child might be frightened or angry about changes in his or her body.
-It is not helpful for you to pretend there is no problem.
-Simple, truthful and positive explanations such as, “You have a problem that causes spots and some bumps on your skin" or "You need to see a doctor regularly to make sure everything is OK," can be reassuring to your child.
-You should try to talk more in detail with teenagers and make sure they are dealing emotionally with their disorder.
+You should also realize that your child might be frightened or angry about changes in their body.
+Simple, truthful and positive explanations such as, “You have a problem that causes spots and some bumps on your skin,” or, “You need to see a doctor regularly to make sure everything is OK,” can be reassuring to your child.
+You should try to talk more in detail with teenagers and make sure they have support to cope with their disorder.
 Set aside time to talk about self-esteem and relationships with friends.

 Request a Pediatric Neurology or Neurosurgery Appointment